 If you wish to directly enter values for trees and grids, you can do so.
 For grids, you can enter or change grid values using the Grid layer setup window.
-Trees have their own tabdelimited text file format.
+Trees have their own tab-delimited text file format.
 For details on this format, see tab-delimited tree maps.
+Text files can either be incorporated into parameter files (the preferred method) or have only a filename added.
+The second method is used when the tree map is very large, which can crash the SORTIE XML file reading system.